HandsOnDataViz/book/docs/HandsOnDataViz.md

 map](https://handsondataviz.github.io/leaflet-map-simple/).
 </p>

-Before you begin, create your own free account on [GitHub](http://github.com).
+1. Create your own free account on [GitHub](http://github.com).
 It may ask you to do a simple quiz to prove you’re a human!
 If you don’t see a confirmation message in your email, check your spam folder.

 Tip: Choose a GitHub username that’s relatively short, and one that you’ll be happy seeing in the web address of charts and maps you’ll